Looking for a gap year job abroad?

 How to get a gap year job abroad

-Here’s a step by step guide and tips on how to get a gap year job abroad, so you can travel and earn money at the same time:
+Here’s a step-by-step guide and tips on how to get a gap year job abroad, so you can travel and earn money at the same time:

 1. Make an international CV